city41/neosdconv/README.md

 The output path is something like `./mygame.neo`.

-For example: `neosdconv -i ./romFiles -u ./mygame.neo -n 'My Cool Game' -y 2018 -m city41`
+For example: `neosdconv -i ./romFiles -o ./mygame.neo -n 'My Cool Game' -y 2018 -m city41`

+## Goals

+The main purpose of this tool is for Neo Geo development.
+I might expand the tool to also be able to convert commercial ROMs, but that is low priority right now.